Finite-Time Analysis of Natural Actor-Critic for POMDPs: Convergence of FS-NAC : Proof of Theorem

-We start with an important lemma for the proof of Theorem \ref{thm:nac-fsc}. \begin{lemma} For any given $(\bZ,\varphi)$, transition kernel for the internal state $\varphi'$, admissible policy $\pi'\in\Pi_A$ and FSC $\pi\in\Pi_{F,\bZ,\varphi}$, we have the following bound:
+We start with an important lemma for the proof of Theorem \ref{thm:nac-fsc}. \begin{lemma} For any given internal state representation $(\bZ,\varphi)$, initial distribution $\xi\in\Sigma(\bY\times\bZ)$, and pair of finite-state policies $\pi,\pi'\in\Pi_{\bZ,\varphi}$, we have the following bound: